-- Wear light-colored clothing or clothes with reflective material. - Carry a flashlight or light-stick at night. - Cross where the lights are bright and visibility is good. - Be especially alert in winter, which brings reduced visibility for pedestrians and drivers. - The sun can blind drivers at dawn and sunset.
+• Wear light-colored clothing or clothes with reflective material.

+- Carry a flashlight or light stick at night. - Cross where the lights are bright and visibility is good. - Be especially alert in winter, which brings reduced visibility for pedestrians and drivers. - Drivers can be blinded by the sun at dawn and sunset.
 Be extra careful then.

-Kids, Young and Old
+Kids Young And Old

 - If there's concern about being able to cross the street, wait until the light has just turned green.
 The first few steps into the street are the most dangerous.
-Drivers will have noticed you by the time you approach the other side. - Stay away from traffic after taking medication that causes dizziness, blurs vision, or impairs your judgment. - Keep children away from streets, driveways, and parking lots.
-Often children don't see motor vehicles, and drivers don't see children. - When an adult is walking with a child, the adult should walk between the child and the roadway, acting as a buffer more visible to vehicles. - When crossing the street with a child under ten years of age, always hold the child's hand.
+Drivers will have noticed you by the time you approach the other side. - Stay away from traffic after taking medication that causes dizziness, blurs vision, or impairs your judgment. - Keep children away from streets, driveways and parking lots.
+Often children don't see motor vehicles, and drivers don't see children. - When an adult is walking with a child, the adult should walk between the child and the roadway, acting as a more visible buffer to vehicles. - Always hold the hand of a child under 10 when crossing the street.